zoetyu/workshop-css-in-js-workshop/README.md

 Why does this matter?
 Well, as we learned today, not all CSS features work with JavaScript event handlers.
 Darn!
 Soooo JS?
 YES!
 With JS, CSS is generated, you can use every media query and pseudo selector.
 Some libraries (like jss, styled-components) even add support for cooool, non-CSS-native features.
 Gone are the days of long style sheets.
-Here to stay is CSS in JS.
+Here to stay is CSS in JS :sunglasses:.

-As we learned in class, some highlights of style-components
+As we learned in class, some highlights of style-components are:

 **Automatic critical CSS:** styled-components keeps track of which components are rendered on a page and injects their styles and nothing else, fully automatically. **Easier deletion of CSS:** If the component is unused (which tooling can detect) and gets deleted, all its styles get deleted with it. **Simple dynamic styling:** adapting the styling of a component based on its props or a global theme is simple and intuitive without having to manually manage dozens of classes. **Painless maintenance:** you never have to hunt across different files to find the styling affecting your component, so maintenance is a piece of cake no matter how big your codebase is. **Automatic vendor prefixing:** write your CSS to the current standard and let styled-components handle the rest.